-In accordance with Article 108 of the Articles of Association of the Company, at each annual general meeting onethird of the Directors for the time being shall retire from office by rotation and re-election.
+In accordance with Article 108 of the Articles of Association of the Company, at each annual general meeting onethird of the Directors for the time being shall retire from office by rotation and shall then be eligible for re-election.
 Each Director shall retire from office at least once every three years.